Cold weather and your joints

 Dachshund running

 There is a greater risk of stiffness in Dachshunds due to their long shape and short legs.
-This pairing increases the likelihood of knee, hip and back issues – especially if your sausage dog has put on some pounds.
+This pairing increases the likelihood of strain on knees, hips and the back – especially if your sausage dog has put on some pounds.

 1. Spaniels – like Cocker, Cavalier King Charles and Springer